Rules of Procedure

-- Pursuant to Section 6-13 of the Norwegian Public Limited Companies Act, the Board shall supervise the Company’s day-to-day management and activities in general.
+Pursuant to Section 6-13 of the Norwegian Public Limited Companies Act, the Board shall also supervise the Company’s day-to-day management and activities in general.

 1.2 As part of the discharge of its responsibilities, the Board shall concentrate its work on the following tasks: